christophebe/serp/README.md

 # serp

 This module allows to execute search on Google with or without proxies.
-It provides different options for scraping the google results.
+It provides different options for scraping the google results (either the list of the referenced sites or the number of results).

 # Installation